kizniche/Mycodo/README.md

   * Analog to digital converter support for reading any analog sensor or signal.
 * Event triggers: When certain conditions are met, activate relays, camera recording, email notification, and more.
 * Discrete PID control: Regulate environmental conditions with prediction and precision.
-* Method creation for dynamic PID setpoints for changing conditions over time .
+* Method creation for dynamic PID setpoints for changing conditions over time (setpoint tracking).
   * Time/Date: Change the setpoint based on specific times and dates (ideal for long-duration changes).
   * Duration: Change the setpoint at durations form when it was activated (examples: reflow oven, thermal cycler).
   * Daily: Change the setpoint on a daily, repeatable schedule.
   * Daily Sine Wave: Change the setpoint on a daily, repeatable schedule that follows a configurable sinusoidal wave.
   * Daily Bezier Curve: Change the setpoint on a daily, repeatable schedule that follows a configurable Bezier curve.
 * 16x2 and 20x4 I<sup>2</sup>C LCD support: Create a physical display of conditions or status of the system.
-* I<sup>2</sup>C multiplexer support to allow using multiple devices/sensors with the same address.
+* I<sup>2</sup>C multiplexer support to allow using multiple devices/sensors with the same I<sup>2</sup>C address.
-* Pi Camera support: Streaming live video, capture still images, or create time-lapses.
+* Pi Camera support: Stream live video, capture still images, or create time-lapses.
-* Automated system upgrade: When a new feature is pushed to github, one click will update the entire system.
+* Automated system upgrade: When there's new release on github, an upgrade can be initiated from the web UI.